Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions: Results and Discussion

-Subsequently, Table~\ref{tab2:res_est} presents the results from the Ansatz Preparation and Quantum Circuit Preparation stages.
-The outputs include the total number of qubits, variational parameters, circuit depth, and quantum gates in the quantum circuit.
-Followed by quantum gate breakdowns into single-qubit, two-qubit, and arbitrary quantum gate sets.
-These results characterize the quantum circuit-level resource footprint relevant for executing VQE(UCCSD) on simulation/hardware backends.

-To further evaluate scalability, we extended our analysis across a series of molecules of increasing electronic and structural complexity, including $H_{2}$, $LiH$, $HF$, $BeH_2$, $H_2O$, $N_{2}$, $CO$, $NH_{3}$, $CH_{4}$, $C_{2}H_{2}$, $H_{2}O_{2}$, and $C_{2}H_{4}$, in the STO-3G basis set.
+To further evaluate scalability, we extended our analysis across a series of molecules of increasing electronic and structural complexity, including $H_{2}$, $LiH$, $HF$, $BeH_2$, $H_2O$, $N_{2}$, $O_{2}$, $CO$, $NH_{3}$, $CH_{4}$, $C_{2}H_{2}$, $H_{2}O_{2}$, and $C_{2}H_{4}$, in the STO-3G basis set.
+For each molecule, the input geometry was obtained by performing a full geometry optimisation at the CCSD/STO-3G level of theory using \texttt{PySCF} quantum chemistry package~\cite{Sun2020}.
+All optimised atomic coordinates are tabulated in Table~\ref{tab:SI_geometries_CCSD} of the Supplementary Information.
 For each molecule, resource estimation was performed under four configurations combining Hamiltonian reduction options: frozen-core approximation (F) and $\mathbb{Z}_{2}$ symmetries, qubit tapering (T), with boolean combinations of:

-Each configuration was evaluated using the JW, BK, and Pa FTQMs, and all circuits were transpiled at optimization level~3 for the \texttt{Qiskit-Aer} simulator backend.
+Each configuration was evaluated using the JW, BK, and Pa FTQMs, and all circuits were transpiled at optimization level~3 for the \texttt{Qiskit-Aer} simulator backend under the same compilation settings described above.
+The corresponding Hamiltonian and circuit-level resource counts for all configurations are reported in Tables~\ref{tab:raw_data_A} and~\ref{tab:raw_data_B}.

-In the trivial case of $H_{2}$, where no core orbitals are available for freezing, $\mathbb{Z}_{2}$ tapering effectively reduces the original four-qubit $\hat{H}_{qubit}$ to a single-qubit representation, illustrating the maximum achievable simplification.
-Beyond $H_2$, for the given set of molecules, tapering and frozen-core techniques yield progressively smaller reductions but still significantly lower the gate depth and qubit count, as shown in Figure.~\ref{fig:4a}.
-These results quantitatively demonstrate that the combination of optimized mapping and symmetry exploitation leads to substantial reductions in quantum resource requirements.
-Across the studied molecular systems, qubit counts were reduced by $20\%$ to $50\%$, while circuit gate counts decreased by $2\times$ to $45\times$.
-Such resource compression across small- to medium-sized molecules highlights the practical benefits of these optimizations for executing VQE circuits efficiently on NISQ and emerging FASQ hardware platforms.

-The results highlight that although the JW mapping provides the most straightforward implementation, the BK and Pa mappings can yield superior compactness in specific cases.
-Notably, in our case, the Pa mapping consistently results in a reduction of two qubits by default, as shown in Figure~\ref{fig:4a} and discussed in Section~\ref{sec2.5:ftqm}.
-For larger molecules such as $CO$, $C_2H_2$, $H_2O_2$, and $C_2H_4$, the BK mapping tends to produce shallower circuits with fewer total gates, as illustrated in Figure~\ref{fig:4c}.
-These trade-offs underscore the importance of adopting case-specific FTQM strategies tailored to molecular size, symmetry, and the native gate set and topology of the target quantum hardware.

-The insights derived from these analyses form a practical foundation for optimizing molecular simulation workflows, guiding both quantum algorithmic design and hardware-level implementation choices.